Search

 By PETER GREGG | JANUARY 12, 2026

-EDEN, Vt. — As sugarmakers prepare to head back into the woods in the coming weeks, experts say proper tapping technique should be top of mind.
+EDEN, Vt. — As sugarmakers head back into the woods in the coming weeks, experts say proper tapping technique should be top of mind.

-Ideal tapping depth, researchers agree, is two inches.
+Ideal tapping depth, researchers agree, is no more than two inches.

 Veteran sugarmaker Glenn Goodrich has long emphasized the importance of precision when drilling tapholes.